The Different Types of Advertising Methods Available to You

 - Although some of these media can be placed within the pages of newspapers and magazines, they are treated as a separate entity, usually because they have less chance of being seen.
 From something that sits on a counter or customer service desk to a glossy car brochure, small print media offer a more intimate and long-form way of engaging the consumer.
 Use this approach when you have more information than you can cram into a print ad.

 - Direct Mail Advertising

 A mass-market form of communication including television and radio, broadcast advertising has, until recently, been the most dominant way to reach a large number of consumers.
-Broadcast advertising has really taken a beating over the last few years, especially with the rise of DVRs and "ad skipping" technology.
-However, it is still a popular way to reach millions of people, especially when the Super Bowl comes around.
+Broadcast advertising has suffered from the popularity of DVRs and "ad-skipping" technology.
+However, it is still an effective way to reach millions of people, especially when the Super Bowl comes around.

 Also known as out-of-home (OOH) advertising, this is a broad term that describes any type of advertising that reaches consumers when they are away from home.
 Think of billboards, bus shelter posters, fly posters, and even those big digital boards in Times Square.

 Unlike traditional commercials, Public Service Advertisements (PSA) are primarily designed to inform and educate rather than sell a product or service.
 PSAs traditionally appear on TV and radio but are also heavily promoted online.